Free time for children with autism

 The benefits of downtime

 Downtime is not strictly about doing nothing.
 In a study from University of Southern California published in 2012 and entitled “Rest is Not Idleness”, scientists used fMRI scanners to look at the brains of people who were lying down and letting their thoughts wander.
 The article discusses evidence that the default brain systems activated during rest are important for recalling personal memories, imagining the future, and feeling social emotions with moral connotations.3 Downtime means freedom from structured work, instructions, and goal-oriented activities.
 Here are some of the benefits of unstructured free time:

 - New learning is anchored during downtime.
 Taking a break from acquiring new knowledge and skills gives us a chance to review what we have just learned.
 Have you ever heard a child after school humming a song or repeating a word that he or she learned at school that day?
 Our brain needs time to consolidate new information.4

 - Downtime allows the brain to make new connections.
 Our brain is programmed to either focus on requests for actions or put energy into growing.
 When we allow ourselves to be creative and explore something new, then our brain has a chance to grow new connections instead of reusing the existing connections for our most common activities.

-- Downtime reduces anxiety and stress.
+- Downtime helps reduce stress and promote relaxation.
 Children and adults all benefit from some time when they are free from expectations to recharge their emotional batteries.
 1